FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 [INFO] output dir          : nodes
 [INFO] All completed.
 Files in nodes
 ```
-Prompt All completed.Files in nodes, indicating that the block chain node file has been generated.
+Prompt All completed.Files in nodes, indicating that the block chain node file has been generated

 ### Use process